 UCSF Internal Application Process

-Applications to Schmidt Science Fellows are by invitation only, following candidate nomination by the UCSF Graduate Division.
+Applications to Schmidt Science Fellows are by invitation only, following candidate nomination by the UCSF Division of Graduate Education and Postdoctoral Affairs (GEPA).

 UCSF may nominate up to eight candidates in this cycle.
-Eligible graduate programs are: Bioengineering, BMI, BMS, Biophysics, CCB, DSCB, Neuroscience, PSPG, and Tetrad.
+Eligible graduate programs are: Bioengineering (UCSF-based students); BMI, BMS, Biophysics, CCB, CPH (UCSF-based students); Epidemiology; DSCB; Neuroscience; OCS; PSPG, and Tetrad.

 - Application components: